alecd2018/GreenLineMap/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps. *Note*: the following steps are for running a local demo of the live map *without* the RaspberryPi and LEDs.
+Since the LED's require an extra library, please use the **demo** branch for this section.

 ### Prerequisites